bkoz/roadshow/06-jboss.md

 #####** Create Project **

-The first thing you need to do is create a new project called *userXX-mlbparks*:
+The first thing you need to do is create a new project called *mlbparks*:

-**Note:** Remember to replace userXX-mlbparks with your correct user number.

-    $ oc new-project userXX-mlbparks
+    $ oc new-project mlbparks

 You should see the following output:

-	Now using project "mlbparks" on server "https://openshift-master.CITYNAME.openshift3roadshow.com:8443".
+	Now using project "mlbparks" on server "https://10.1.2.2:8443".

 #####** Fork application code on GitHub **